 Principal products of the petroleum segment are refined fuels, propane, and petroleum refining by-products, including pet coke.
 The petroleum segment's Coffeyville refinery sells pet coke to the Nitrogen Fertilizer Partnership for use in the manufacture of nitrogen fertilizer at the adjacent nitrogen fertilizer plant.
 For the petroleum segment, a per-ton transfer price is used to record intercompany sales on the part of the petroleum segment and corresponding intercompany cost of product sold (exclusive of depreciation and amortization) for the nitrogen fertilizer segment.
-The per ton transfer price paid, pursuant to the pet coke supply agreement that became effective October 24, 2007, is based on the lesser of a pet coke price derived from the price received by the nitrogen fertilizer segment for UAN (subject to a UAN based price ceiling and floor) and a pet coke price index for pet coke.
+The per ton transfer price paid, pursuant to the pet coke supply agreement that became effective October 24, 2007, is based on the lesser of a pet coke price derived from the price received by the nitrogen fertilizer segment for UAN (subject to a UAN based price ceiling and floor) or a pet coke price index for pet coke.
 The intercompany transactions are eliminated in the other segment.
-Intercompany sales included in petroleum net sales were approximately \$8.7 million, \$9.6 million and \$9.9 million for the years ended December 31, 2014, 2013 and 2012, respectively.
+Intercompany sales included in petroleum net sales were approximately \$6.8 million, \$8.7 million and \$9.6 million for the years ended December 31, 2015, 2014 and 2013, respectively.

-The petroleum segment recorded intercompany cost of product sold (exclusive of depreciation and amortization) for the hydrogen purchases described below under "Nitrogen Fertilizer" of approximately \$10.1 million, \$11.4 million and \$6.1 million for the years ended December 31, 2014, 2013 and 2012, respectively.
-The petroleum segment recorded intercompany revenue for hydrogen sales of approximately \$0 and \$0.6 million for the years ended December 31, 2014 and 2013, respectively.
+The petroleum segment recorded intercompany cost of product sold (exclusive of depreciation and amortization) for the hydrogen purchases described below under "Nitrogen Fertilizer" of approximately \$11.8 million, \$10.1 million and \$11.4 million for the years ended December 31, 2015, 2014 and 2013, respectively.
+The petroleum segment recorded intercompany revenue for hydrogen sales of approximately \$0.6 million for the year ended December 31, 2013.